will-wow/ramda-talk-old/deck/deck.md

 ???

 Okay, so that's probably enough for one talk.
-But there's a lot more in ramda to dig into, if you're interseted.
+But there's a lot more in ramda to dig into, if you're interested.

-- Lenses are a way of creating functions that can get and set deeply neseted data without mutation, which can be great for something like redux.
+- Lenses are a way of creating functions that can get and set deeply nested data without mutation, which can be great for something like redux.
 - ifEquals and cond are functions that can let you embed conditional logic in your pipelines
-- FantasyLand is interesting - it's a set of interfaces for functional construcuts like Monads and Functors.
-If that's something that you're interested in, ramda supports fantasy land, so map can map over any FantasyLand-complient functor, for instance.
+- FantasyLand is interesting - it's a set of interfaces for functional constructs like Monads and Functors.
+If that's something that you're interested in, ramda supports fantasy land, so map can map over any FantasyLand-compliant functor, for instance.
 If that doesn't mean anything to you, don't worry, you don't have to know about that stuff to get a lot out of ramda.
 - Finally, since there are so many functions, it's helpful that the docs are pretty good.
 The official API docs are pretty extensive, and they also have this nice "what function should I use" page that I find really useful.

 ---